-Program Vice President - Alesha Smith Program Manager - Delora Rollins
+Program Vice President - Tina Harkness Program Manager - Jessica Pitts

-The Centralized Intake Team (CIT) provides 24/7 same-day, walk-in, and telehealth evaluations for individuals who wish to begin services with Meridian.
-CIT completes the biopsychosocial evaluation, which is the first step to access Meridian services.
+The Centralized Intake Team (CIT) provides same-day, walk-in, and telehealth evaluations from 8am - 3pm for individuals who wish to begin services with Meridian.
+The CIT completes the biopsychosocial evaluation, which is the first step to access Meridian services.
 Based on the intake evaluation, the CIT completes appropriate referrals and/or schedules clients for follow-up services.